TOYS FOR TOTS

 The first verse of the Star Spangle Banner is Francis Scott

-Key's description of the knight that the whole British War Fleet
+Key's description of the night that the whole British War Fleet

 attack Fort Henry at Baltimore and we refused to let our flag